monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 1. In Terminal, navigate to ..mondo/src/ontology
 1. Run your owltools command
 1. **Review diff**: Check the output in GitHub desktop. _Note: you may see an unexpected addition at the top that starts with owl-axioms...
 This is because two IDs were added to replacement term.
-The instructions below instruct to remove the additional ID, and this will go away after you do that._
+The instructions below note to remove the additional ID, and this will go away after you do that._
 1. The dbxrefs should stay with the obsoleted class and not be moved to the replacement term.
 In the diff in GH Desktop, click beside the row with the added dbxef and right click and click Discard added line.

 ![image](https://user-images.githubusercontent.com/6722114/146590909-a0fe6eec-9063-4b4e-82fb-7ac11e8aa87d.png)

+1. **Retain xrefx on obsolete term:** OWL Tools removes the xrefs from the obsoleted terms, but those should be retained.
+However, discarding the added line in GitHub Desktop does not add the xrefs back to the obsoleted term, so this needs to be done manually.
+It is easiest to open the mondo-edit.obo file in a text editor (like Atom) and copy the deleted xrefs from the diff and paste them back into the file for obsolete term.
+Any source annotations to MONDO:equivalentTo on a dbxref should be changed to MONDO:obsoleteEquivalent.
+1. Save the file.

 1. Open a new version of mondo-edit.obo in Protege
 1. **Obsoleted class**: Search for the term that was obsoleted